msa-em/guide-tem-simulation/code.md

 Each section of code, called a *cell*, can be executed independently, which makes debugging and refining specific parts of a larger workflow straightforward.
 The downside of this organizational scheme is that we must carefully check that our code works correctly when all cells are executed sequentially.

-Tools like *ab*TEM, interactive notebooks provide an excellent platform to run simulations, tweak their input parameters, and visualize the results.
+For tools like *ab*TEM, interactive notebooks provide an excellent platform to run simulations, tweak their input parameters, and visualize the results.
 For example, users can modify the defocus or aperture size in a simulated STEM image and then immediately see how the results change.
 This interactive approach not only makes learning the software more intuitive but also facilitates efficient experimentation, enabling users to focus on understanding the science.
 The ability to share notebooks further enhances collaboration and reproducibility, as researchers can publish notebooks alongside their papers, allowing readers to verify the results and modify them for their own needs.